 Few have discovered Ontario’s largest Provincial Park from the bottom up.
-Far removed from the bustling East and West gates of Hwy 60, Algonquin’s South Gate is located near the hamlet of Harcourt on Elephant Lake Road and is a much more relaxing experience.
+Far removed from the bustling East and West gates of Hwy 60, Algonquin Provincial Park’s South Gate is located near the hamlet of Harcourt on Elephant Lake Road and is a much more relaxing experience.
 Although you’ll find the cell phone signal begin to fade away you’ll soon find why the South Gate is a quiet corner on the map that enjoys a closer connection to the park while offering many amenities and services to fuel your adventure.

 There is the High Falls Hiking Trail, The Byers Lake Mountain Bike Trail, Scorch Lake Lookout and so much more.
 As well you will find great adventure with our tour operators like camping, horseback riding, canoe & kayaks.
 Please note that an Algonquin Park day permit is required.
 For more information about making a reservation for a day pass click here.

 The Kingscote Lake Access point is a must if you love padding on the water.
 You can either bring your own canoe or kayak or rent one during the summer.

 Deep Roots Adventure provides a wide selection of rental gear and camp meals to go including canoes, kayaks, and paddleboards.
 You can even book full camping packages that include everything you need – just bring your clothes!